 Harm Reduction Victoria’s List of GPs treating people with hepatitis C

-The Hep C Treatment Prescribers page includes a list of GPs around the Melbourne area that are prescribing new Hep C medications to patients.
+The hepatitis C treatment prescribers page includes a list of GPs in the Melbourne area who are prescribing new hepatitis C medications to patients.

-GPs can use this template (developed by GESA- Australian Liver Association) to consult with a gastroenterologist, hepatologist, or infectious disease physician, in order to prescribe new treatments under the PBS.
+GPs can use this template (developed by GESA and the Australian Liver Association) to consult with a gastroenterologist, hepatologist or infectious disease physician, in order to prescribe new treatments under the PBS.

 Request to initiate DAA treatment Medical Software Templates

 Please read this document before downloading the Best Practice, Medical Director or ZedMed data forms below.

 Download the request to initiate DAA treatment templates: